grantchen2003/insight-cli/README.md

 ## Overview

-The insight-cli provides a CLI for developers to use insight.
+The insight-cli provides a CLI for developers to use [insight](https://github.com/ChenGrant/insight).

 ## Installation

-Before installing the insight-cli, ensure that you have Python version 3.12.0+ and PIP version 23.2.1+.
+Before installing the insight-cli, ensure that you have Python version 3.10.0+.
 To install the insight-cli globally, run the following command:

 ```bash